swapnil-kulkarni-training/docker-demo/README.md

-# compose-demo
+# docker-demo
-Demo for Docker Compose
+Demo for Docker